csswizardry/csswizardry.github.com/_posts/2014-10-29-the-specificity-graph.md

 maintenance, as well as offering improved scalability due to more evenly distributed complexity and a more sane working environment.

 Always try to maintain an upward trending Specificity Graph across your projects.
+It is a very helpful way of keeping a high-level view of your code, it is a very simple litmus test and benchmark, and also provides a really effective way of writing better quality CSS in more general terms.